Adventure series (Willard Price): Revival

 In October 2006, the Price family of Holden, Massachusetts entered into an agreement to sell the copyrights and related legal rights for the fourteen Adventure series titles, plus the right to use Price's name, to London-based literary brand owner and investor Fleming Literary Management for an undisclosed six-figure sum.

 In July 2011, it was announced that British author Anthony McGowan had been contracted by Puffin Books to write four new books based on Willard Price's classic wildlife adventures series.
 The first, Leopard Adventure, will see Hal's son Frazer and Roger's daughter Amazon meet for the first time, before sending them off on an adventure to save the rare Amur leopard.
 Brothers Hal and Roger, who enjoyed a close relationship as teenagers, have fallen out in the new books.

 "Hal Hunt has set up this organisation which goes around the world saving species and his son Fraser works with him on that.
 He's fallen out with Roger who's a freelance conservationist – there's some sibling rivalry there.
 Hal's slightly hand in hand with big business, he's slightly compromised, and Roger's more of a free spirit," said McGowan, a fan of the Price novels as a child.
 "Roger and his wife have disappeared and because Amazon's parents have gone missing, Fraser comes to meet her."

 Retrospective reviews

 David Barnett, writing for The Guardian in 2010, praised the book series, writing that "Price not only knew all the right buttons to press to excite a young reader – exotic locations, nasty villains, wild animals and lashings of peril – but also managed to weave into his adventures a strong yet subtle conservation message."

 Novelists David Mitchell and Mark Gatiss have cited the Adventure series as among their favourite childhood books.
 Anthony Horowitz discovered the Adventure series at age 11, and has cited the series as an influence on his own writing.
 "If you read Willard Price," said Horowitz, "you'll find the chemical formula for an Alex Rider book: page-turning, lots of action, lots of activity, good strong characters."

-Criticism
+Analysis

-According to Richard Phillips, who studied the politics of the series, Willard Price acknowledges decolonisation in his writing, but does so through a "conventionally colonial lens":
+According to Richard Phillips, who studied the politics of the series, Willard Price acknowledges decolonisation in his writing, but does so through a "conventionally colonial lens":Price acknowledges decolonization but reproduces colonialist tropes in his portrayal of Africa.
+His adventure stories illustrate the sort of geographical literature that critics sought to change, initially to catch up with the facts and values of decolonization, ultimately to contribute to the critical transformation of those facts and values.